 Since, however, fresh bamboo is likely to be tough, you will have to boil them before use regardless.
 Boil the inner hearts for 7 to 20 minutes, depending on tenderness, and then rinse in cool water.

-Dried bamboo shoots are also available, which must be soaked for several hours to rehydrate before use.
+Dried bamboo shoots such as these Pochy Dried Baby Bamboo Shoots are also available and must be soaked for several hours to rehydrate before use.
 The dried variety is used so that Asian cooks can have bamboo in the off seasons, and this also allows easy shipping to other areas, including the United States.
 The flavor, however, is different that what you would get from fresh or canned bamboo shoots.
 Some Southeast Asian recipes, such as Vietnamese, may actually call for dried bamboo shoots.
 You can easily substitute canned, although the flavor will not be exactly the same.